arnelenero/simpler-state/docs/recipe-transforms.md

 </details><br />

+> Below are some more advanced topics that pertain to __optional__ features that are provided for flexibility.

 ## Using a custom equality function

 When deciding whether it should trigger a re-render, `use` compares the current vs. previous result of the transform function.
 The default equality check used is `===` (strict equality), but we can specify a different equality function if needed.